 Land Use Planning

 Land use planning at regional and sub-regional levels has been completed throughout most of British Columbia.
 Some of these plans date back many years, prior to situations such as the Mountain Pine Beetle (MPB) epidemic, and when the profile of wilderness tourism was much lower.
-As such, these plans do not adequately account for wilderness tourism related land and resource use issues.
+As such, these plans do not adequately account for wilderness tourism-related land and resource use issues.
 Most of these plans are also based on the concept of “multiple use”.

-In broad terms the goal of multiple use is to provide the optimum blend of uses from an area of land.
+In broad terms, the goal of multiple use is to provide the optimum blend of uses from an area of land.
 This could mean that all uses would be sought on every small unit of land.
 Or, it could mean that different tracts would be zoned for different primary uses so that the larger area is managed for all feasible uses.

 The first approach is difficult because many activities desired on the land base are incompatible.
-The second approach is more practical and has been taken, to a large extent in the national Forests of the United States.
-For example there are areas where logging is the prime use and other areas where wilderness preservation is primary.
+The second approach is more practical and has been taken, to a large extent in the national forests of the United States.
+For example, there are areas where logging is the prime use and other areas where wilderness preservation is primary.
 Many of the wilderness areas within National Forests are larger than a million acres, and they include substantial forested areas.

 The approach taken in BC is closer to the first.
-There is little room for designation of wilderness areas or consideration of wilderness tourism related values.
+There is little room for designation of wilderness areas or consideration of wilderness tourism-related values.
 The only areas reserved from logging for example are provincial parks, areas mostly without merchantable timber (glaciers and snowfields, rock and tundra, alpine slopes) and some areas that are deemed “environmentally sensitive”.
 The prime use in the rest of the land still seems to be logging or mining of undersurface resources.
 Any other activity can take place as long as these activities have priority and aren’t unduly interfered with.
-This approach seems little different from the business as usual scenario the tourism industry was faced with before the land use planning processes.
+This approach seems a little different from the business as usual scenario the tourism industry was faced with before the land use planning processes.

-Government claims that the pressures on land for economic development in British Columbia are intense, and so they are unsupportive of sizeable wilderness areas for tourism and recreation.
+The government claims that the pressures on land for economic development in British Columbia are intense, and so they are unsupportive of sizeable wilderness areas for tourism and recreation.
 The pressure though is based on faulty economics and a misunderstanding of the tourism industry.
-There is still a need for a dramatic increase in understanding of the sustainability requirements necessary for the various wilderness tourism products by government and all other land and water users.
+There is still a need for a dramatic increase in understanding of the sustainability requirements necessary for the various wilderness tourism products by the government and all other land and water users.

 Those land use plans that do have objectives (legal and non-legal) for tourism values, landscapes and viewscapes (VQOs), etc. need to be fully implemented and complied with.
 Those land use plans do not have such objectives that support tourism viability and sustainability need to be revisited.
 We also need to update our land use planning processes and associated regulatory processes to address issues like IPPs and increased recreation conflicts.